 - Air Products & Chemicals, Inc. (Allentown, PA): Air Products is partnering with Denbury Onshore LLC to capture and sequester one million tons/year of CO2 from existing steam methane reformers in Port Arthur, Texas.
 Air Products is transporting the captured gas to oil fields in eastern Texas by pipeline for use in EOR operations.
 The project team includes Air Products & Chemicals, Denbury Onshore LLC, the University of Texas Bureau of Economic Geology, and Valero Energy Corporation.
 The project, which began operation in 2013, cost \$431 million in total, \$284 million of which came from the DOE ICCS program.
-The DOE contract will conclude in September, 2015. - Archer Daniels Midland Company's Decatur, IL project: This project, which began storage operations in 2011, involves the capture and sequestration of approximately one million tons over a three year period from an existing ethanol plant in Illinois.
-The CO2 is being sequestered in the Mt.
+The DOE contract will conclude in September, 2015. - Archer Daniels Midland Company's Decatur, IL project: This project, which is under construction, involves the capture and sequestration of approximately one million tons per year over a three year period from an existing ethanol plant in Illinois.
+The CO2 will be sequestered in the Mt.
 Simon Sandstone, a well characterized saline reservoir located about one mile from the plant.
-The project team includes Archer Daniels Midland, Schlumberger Carbon Services, and the Illinois State Geological Survey.
+The project team includes Archer Daniels Midland, Schlumberger Carbon Services, Richland Community College and the Illinois State Geological Survey.
 DOE contributed \$141.5 million of the \$208 million project cost.